 In different words, he is saying what Revelation 3:17 says.
 He put it into psychiatric terms, that these people have such pride that they judge themselves as already complete.
 Again, God is judging what they do, and that is what their actions are showing Him.

 Blind means that they are not able to recognize God's spiritual truth about themselves.
 Again, from the book: They do not recognize the inherent sinfulness of the way they live day by day.
 "Blind" means they are not able to recognize God's spiritual truth about themselves.
 Like a physically blind person, they are unaware of the spiritual reality of their condition, and they say, "What sin?"

 Naked means that they are not clothed with God's righteousness.
 By contrast, the bride of Christ in Revelation 19:7-8 is clothed in white, and "she has made herself ready."

 All of this taken together—the pride, the blindness, and the nakedness—points to not keeping the commandments, because when one keeps the commandments, Psalm 111:10 says that understanding is the fruit, and therefore one should not be blind or unaware of his sinfulness.
 In addition to that, Psalm 119:172 says "All of God's commandments are righteousness."
 So if they lack righteousness, immorality is the cause.
 What is it that God wants from the Laodicean?
 He wants them to turn from their immorality, and to keep His commandments.

 We are going to continue this review at the beginning of this sermon by turning to a scripture that we have not used in this series.
-It is John 6:26-29.
+It is in John 6.
 This series of verses is important because it points to the fundamental problem that we are dealing with in this series of sermons.